CompFides/deobfuscate/README.md

 # deobfuscate
-Converts files obfuscated with multiple layers of encodings, to ascii<br>
+Converts input obfuscated with multiple layers of encodings, to ascii<br>
 Handles stdin, file and directory names

 ### supported encodings